 Bowman and Brooke was recognized for the eighth time as a Law360 Product Liability Practice Group of the Year for its "versatility" and "long-established reputation as a defense leader."

-Bowman and Brooke was ranked by Chambers USA for the twelfth consecutive year in the Nationwide Product Liability & Mass Tort category, noting the firm "dedicated product liability defense firm, fielding a deep trial bench."
-(2021)
+Bowman and Brooke was ranked by Chambers USA in the Nationwide Product Liability & Mass Tort category, noting the firm "widely regarded as the most prominent automotive defense group in the country" (2023)

 Bowman and Brooke attorneys are leaders in their fields, called upon by industry organizations and the media to provide insights on legal trends and developments.